New Jersey Social Security Disability Lawyer

 Attorneys Helping New Jersey Residents Seek Benefits Following a Work Injury

 Work-related injuries are surprisingly common, and unfortunately, many work injuries render an employee permanently disabled.
 Although people who suffer injuries at work are eligible to recover workers’ compensation benefits, the benefits do not equal a person’s pre-injury compensation, and in many instances, they are insufficient to allow a person to make ends meet.
 Thus, many people who suffer debilitating injuries at work also seek Social Security Disability benefits.
 If you are disabled because of a work injury, you should confer with an attorney regarding the benefits that you may be eligible to receive.
-The New Jersey Social Security Disability lawyers at Law Offices of Jonathan F. Marshall are proficient in helping injured people file claims for workers’ compensation and Social Security benefits, and we will work tirelessly to help you seek any benefits that you may be owed.
+A skilled New Jersey Social Security Disability lawyer at New Jersey Workers Compensation Lawyer of JFM Law is proficient in helping injured people file claims for workers’ compensation and Social Security benefits, and we will work tirelessly to help you seek any benefits that you may be owed.

 Benefits Recoverable From The Social Security Administration